Academic Graduate Certificate Programs

 1. An academic graduate certificate program, and all its courses, must be approved by the Provost upon the recommendation of the Academic Senate through the regular curriculum approval process.

-2. A graduate certificate program will generally consist of courses at the 500 level.
-No more than half of the courses may be at the 400 level.
-No course-work may be below the 400 level.
+2. A graduate certificate program will generally consist of courses at the 5000 level.
+No more than half of the units may be at the 4000 level.
+No coursework may be below the 4000 level.

 4. The Financial Aid Office should be contacted prior to the establishment of a new graduate certificate program to ensure that federal regulations regarding "Gainful Employment" are satisfied.

-7. A graduate certificate program will be required to undergo program review at a frequency determined by Academic Programs.
+8. A graduate certificate program will be required to undergo program review at a frequency determined by Academic Programs and Planning.

 Awarding an Academic Graduate Certificate